 WESTFIELD, Mass.
-(WWLP) – Over 100 personnel and approximately 10 F-15 Eagles from the 104th Fighter Wing were deployed to the Joint Base Pearl Harbor in Hawaii for a two week training exercise.
+(WWLP) – Over 100 personnel and about 10 F-15 Eagles from the 104th Fighter Wing were deployed to the Joint Base Pearl Harbor in Hawaii for a two week training exercise.

 According to a news release sent to 22News, the personnel from the Barnes Air National Guard Base in Westfield traveled to Hickam, Hawaii, to participate in exercise Sentry Aloha, which is a two week large scale training exercise hosted by the Hawaii Air National Guard.